Metrics / visualization add-ons¶

 file into Grafana

-Here are few Grafana dashboards for monitoring different aspects of OPEA applications:
+Here are few Grafana dashboards for monitoring additional aspects of OPEA applications:

 queue_size_embedding_rerank_tgi.json